michesp42/vimium-themes/README.md

-# vimium-onedark
+# vimium-themes
-custom onedark theme for vimium based on the catppuccin vimium port
+custom themes for vimium based on the catppuccin vimium port